Skip to main content

 To assist the public, the Health Board has produced a Disclosure Log which briefly outlines the previous requests received by the organisation, together with the relevant responses issued under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004..

-Process: The selection of what we publish is made by considering if we believe that there may be a wider public interest, when information is frequently requested, or when information is not already available elsewhere.
+Process: A decision to publish content is made by considering if we believe that there may be a wider public interest, when information is frequently requested, or when information is not already available elsewhere.
 This will be done on a monthly cycle to allow any updates or changes to responses issued (as a result of an internal review) to be taken into account.
-Personal details such as names, addresses etc are redacted to protect the requesters’ privacy.
+Personal details such as names, addresses etc are redacted to protect the requestor's privacy.

 Complaints